navidpaya/automaton/README.md

 This is how I manage my Lenovo T430s with ArchLinux on it.
-The idea is to get get it to a stage where Ansible can take over and manage the rest.
+The idea is to get it to a stage where Ansible can take over and manage the rest.
 This setup gives me a fully-encrypted disk with LVM on top of that, with Gnome and a bunch of other packages for my daily needs.

 ### Partitioning the disk
 Use cfdisk or fdisk.
 We’ll create a /boot which won’t be encrypted and an LVM volume that will be fully encrypted and hold everything else.